 Safeguard 2: Sample Size

 Tracking multiple goals will help give you a more holistic picture of what’s happening.
 I’m not saying all goals have to show the same result for a test result to be valid.
-The world is a complex place.
 But if just one or two goals are showing a big difference but the others aren’t, you should ask why that could be.